 Creatine’s importance as an energy buffer and energy carrier in muscles is by no means the end of the story.
 Over the last two decades, researchers have discovered that creatine plays other important roles both in muscles and in other types of tissues and cells.

-For example, creatine is believed to prevent ADP levels in cells from becoming too high, and to control the ratio of ADP to ATP.
+For example, creatine is believed to prevent ADP levels in the cell-liquid becoming too high and in the mitochondria decreasing too much, so it controls the ratio of ADP to ATP.
 This is important for oxidative energy generation within the mitochondria, the “power plants” inside the cells, and indeed may well be one of the most important functions of creatine in cellular energy metabolism.
 Creatine is also responsible for energy transfer from the mitochondria to the intracellular fluid – a process that is surprisingly complicated and depends on the existence of several different forms of the creatine kinase enzyme.

 Creatine is known to act as an antioxidant that reduces cell damage by oxygen radicals.
 In addition, creatine helps to buffer the cellular pH (acidity).
 This is most important during intense exercise, when the intracellular fluid tends to acidify.
 It also plays a part in balancing the various aerobic and anaerobic energy sources available to cells, including glycolysis.

 As a result of basic research, many reputable researchers tend to believe that creatine is important in maintaining general health – in muscles, bones, brain and the rest of the nervous system – especially among older people.

 Creatine is certainly essential for health, as is shown by the fact that children born without the ability to make or use creatine in their bodies have serious mental and physical disabilities.